-This section describes how the exam was done.
+This section describes how the exam was done and whether contrast was used.
 Because this section is used for documentation purposes, it is not typically useful for you or your doctor.
 However, it can be very helpful to a radiologist for any future exam if needed.